Convex-Dev/design/papers/performance.md

 ### Zero Belief propagation delay

 Because CPoS operated as a CRDT, Peers can immediately propagate a Belief as soon as they have perfromed a Belief merge.
+Propagating a new Belief as soon as one has been updated is the default behaviour for Peers, and is optimal for low latency performance.

+### Delta Transmission

+Beliefs are large data structures, and it would be a significant performance cost if the entire Belief needed to be transmitted every time one was propagated - adding significant latency delays in Stage 4.
+Fortunately, we are able to send only the Deltas (changes) to a Belief in most circumstances.
+This is possible because:
+- Beliefs are structured as Merkle DAGs
+- We track which parts of a Belief have already been broadcast, and omit sending these again
+- Reveivers of Beliefs can verify the Belief by examining the cryptographic hashes from the root of the Merkle DAG, and in most cases confirm that they already hold the rest of the data structre required.
+If not, they can always recover by explicitly requesting a missing piece of data (which again, they can identify using the cryptographic hash)

+In many ways, Belief propagation can be seen as analogous to the efficient storage and merging of source code trees utilised in the Git version control system.

 ### Zero Block delay